simonsejse/DIS-webapp-project/README.md

 - Add categories and subcategories to the spreadsheet using the '+' buttons located under the tables
 - Add transactions to subcategories by clicking on the corresponding cell for the specific category, which will update the table

 Currently, the app has a limitation: it does not allow users to delete transactions or categories/subcategories.
 The dashboard also does not show any real values from the database and is also a future feature for the project.
+To log out of user, delete cookies or open in incognito mode, as sign-out has not been implemented yet.

 To make it easier for the TA's and lectors to navigate and get an overview of the features, we have created a test-user, which has already been set up with basic data; username: test@gmail.com, password: testing123